• Skip to primary navigation

 Finding the right substitute can turn a recipe flop into a top-notch dish.
 Sure, Pam is a go-to for preventing stickiness,

-but life’s too unpredictable to rely on just one option.
-Oil and butter aren’t the only players on the field.
+But life's too unpredictable to rely on just one option.
+Oil and butter aren't the only players on the field.

 We're here to introduce you to some game-changing swaps.
 These substitutes not only prevent sticking;

-they can also add an extra layer of flavor to your meals.
+They can also add an extra layer of flavor to your meals.

 Turning a potential cooking hiccup into a success story is what we do best.
 Trust us, you're going to want to try these out.

-The 5 Best Substitutes for Pam Cooking Spray
+5 Effective Substitutes for Pam Cooking Spray

 Pam cooking spray is a popular non-stick cooking spray used to prevent food from sticking to pans and baking dishes.